-- The gas valve is energised and gas flow commences; - Welding voltage is applied between the work piece and the consumable wire. - The wire drive motor is energised. - The wire creeps out. - The wire touches the work piece, and the arc is established. - Wire speeds up to selected speed
+- The gas valve is energised and gas flow commences; - Welding voltage is applied between the work piece and the consumable wire. - The wire drive motor is energised. - The wire touches the work piece, and the arc is established.

 Weld End